Product help

 How appshare fits together.

-appshare lets a team publish mini apps as static frontends while the server provides the shared project services: data, files, business functions, audit, policies, SDKs, MCP, and controlled publication.
+appshare lets a team publish mini apps as static frontends while the server provides the shared project services: data, files, business functions, audit, policies, SDKs, MCP, and controlled app.

 The short version